cruxph/cruxph.github.io/_works/robo.md

 ---
 A documentary on Cagayan de Oro, Basketball, and Politics.

-Direction / Motion Graphics / Design by [Joey Sendaydiego](https://vimeo.com/japsendaydiego)
+Direction / Motion Graphics / Design by <a href="https://vimeo.com/japsendaydiego" target="_blank">Joey Sendaydiego</a>